AhmedAdelAtta/AI-Community-Discussions/README.md

 ### 3. Display the Summary

-- Use the shortcode anywhere in posts, pages, or Elementor: [ai_summary_shortcode]
+- Use the shortcode anywhere in posts, pages, or Elementor:

-This will output only the saved summary for the current discussion.

----
+  [ai_summary_shortcode]